Advance-Technologies-Foundation/clio/README.md

 ## Creating new package

-To create new package project, use the next command:
+To create a new package project, use the next command:

 ```
  clio new-pkg <PACKAGE_NAME>
 ```

-you can set reference on local core assembly with using Creatio file design mode with command in Pkg directory
+you can set reference on local core assembly by using Creatio file design mode with command in Pkg directory

 ```
  clio new-pkg <PACKAGE_NAME> -r bin